FrappaF/Blunt/README.md

 roll [count] var_name with (=) 1;
 ```

 Where `[count]` is an optional indicator for how many var_name you want to instantiate.
-This could be usefull for anything!
+This could be usefull for nothing!
 Let's say I have declared 10 variables named snoopy ( `roll 10 snoopy with "HEY"` ) now I can access the i-th value of the i-th snoopy.
 Sounds great isn't it?